Diogomadeira97/Dietpi-NAS/README.md

 • Offsite backups at least every month.

-• Different passwords for each variable in [default-variables.sh](Conf/default/default-variables.sh).

-• Protect your private keys very well, because with it anyone can access your server.
+• This installation will create SSH Private Keys only to Admin user, so choose enabled devices to Super User Login.
+To create others VPN and SSH keys, use the commands mentioned [here](#scripts).
+Protect the Keys very well because with they anyone can access your server.

 ## Tips: